 \section{Introduction}

-Treatment effect estimation and inference is an essential topic of interest in causal inference and causal discoveries.
-It has drawn tremendous interest spanning many different fields.
-Our work was motivated by the proliferation of `big, observational data' from Electronic Medical/Health Records (EMR/EHR), which provides an abundant resource for studying the effect of various treatments and serves as the alternative or exploratory when a randomized trial is implausible or uneconomical.
-With the availability of such large databases the challenge in studying causal effects, is to handle a large ``$p\gg n$" number of potential confounders.
-Motived by studies in cancer, using the linked Surveillance, Epidemiology, and End Results (SEER) - Medicare database, our primary focus are causal effects on a survival outcome.
+Treatment effect estimation and inference is an essential topic of interest in causal inference.
+It has drawn immense interest, spanning many different fields.
+Our work was motivated by the proliferation of `big, observational data' from electronic medical/health records (EMR/EHR), which provides an abundant resource for studying the effect of various treatments and serves as an alternative when randomized trials are implausible or otherwise perceived uneconomical.
+The challenge in studying causal effects today, among other things, is to handle a large number of potential confounders, ``$p\gg n$".
+Motived by studies in cancer, using the linked Surveillance, Epidemiology, and End Results (SEER) - Medicare database, our primary focus is the causal effect on a survival outcome.

-Traditionally, high-dimensional analysis with right censored data have largely stopped at performing variable selection only: inference is then reported on the findings with only those selected covariates.
-However, such findings can be spurious due to the many difficulties in selecting ``only" the correct features; wrong feature selection can adversely affect the causal discoveries especially so in the observational data setting.
-We seek to address this challenge by developing a powerful, new method for estimating treatment effects that yields valid asymptotic confidence intervals for the treatment effects under the additive hazards models, in the presence of possible wrong selections.